Youth & the Law: Webinar for Service Providers and Resource Roundup

 Society for Children and Youth BC:

-• Child & Youth Legal Centre: Drop-in legal clinics are currently suspended, but phone or video appointments are available; FAQ for youth and adults on how to access services, all of which are free for children and youth.
+• Child & Youth Legal Centre(link is external): Drop-in legal clinics are currently suspended, but phone or video appointments are available; FAQ for youth and adults on how to access services, all of which are free for children and youth.

-• SCY Publications: A range of resources for anyone curious to learn more about the rights of children and youth; available in multiple languages and formats.
+• SCY Publications(link is external): A range of resources for anyone curious to learn more about the rights of children and youth; available in multiple languages and formats.

 Justice Education Society of BC:

-• Legal Rights for Youth in BC explains age-based rights and laws for children and youth.
+• Legal Rights for Youth in BC(link is external) explains age-based rights and laws for children and youth.
 Includes a summary table where you can see at a glance what rights correspond to what age, as well as plain language content explaining a range of topics, such as medical decisions, housing & renting rights, driving, school, family, etc.

 People’s Law School: